Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/LegalIdentities.md

 * Services can interoperate across domains, sharing ownership information, as references to Legal Identities are valid across the entire Internet.

+Note: The [QuickLogin API](/QuickLogin.md) provides an implementation of this procedure.

 ### Peer Review of Identity Applications

 TODO